 As for being happy, it’s been a bit of a struggle for me this year – some personal things have happened that were kind of a bummer, but a lot of great career things have happened to help make up for it.
 I don’t know if this is just me, or it is more of a universal thing, but I feel like when something great happens that I’ve been looking forward to, instead of just enjoying that moment and basking in the success of it, I immediately start thinking of and planning out the next thing to do.
 Like the upstairs remodel, for example.
 It’s nearly done and I am super excited about how well it all came together, but instead of just letting my brain enjoy it for a bit, I’m already analyzing how we should tackle the basement next summer.
 I just wish I could make my brain go on vacation or something and stop trying to plan things all the time.
 It’s exhausting.
 I know I should start meditating, and I tried one of those meditation app trials and it was great, until I stopped because it wanted me to pay, and because I was in bed and didn’t have my credit card I figured I do it later, and then promptly got too busy to remember to sit down and fill in this app with my billing info.
 That’s a big part of why I like cooking and gardening, I think; it’s one of the few times my mind gets quiet enough for me to just enjoy the task at hand, whether it’s kneading dough or sowing seeds, and I can just do and enjoy that one thing in that moment without thinking about the next thing that needs to be checked off the to-do list.

 Sorry if this is too much ‘feeling’-type stuff, sometimes it just feels good to vent and get your neurosis out there so you know you’re not alone in them (I hope).
-To reward you for reading through my brain thoughts, I’m sharing a pretttty amazing recipe today for financiers made with a variety of summer pluots.
+To reward you for reading through my brain thoughts, let’s circle back to the recipe I’m sharing for some pretttty financiers made with a variety of summer pluots.
 Financiers are little cakes made with almond meal, flour, vanilla bean, butter, and sugar.
 Sounds good, right?
 They’re traditionally made into little bar-shapes, and since they bake up gold, they look like little gold bars, hence the name ‘financier’, which roughly translates to an investment baker in French.
 Regardless of their name, they’re tasty little guys, and make for adorable little mini-cakes when baked in a muffin tin.
 I browned the butter in this recipe to give them a slightly toasted flavor, and placed a thin slice of pluot on each one to add a little punchy sweet flavor.
 You can feel free to switch out the fruit, though, and use peaches, apricots, nectarines, apples, cherry halves, etc. It will taste good with pretty much any kind of ripe fruit.
-Hope you all enjoy it, and that you like exploring the new site 🙂
+Hope you all enjoy these financiers, and that you like exploring the new site 🙂